Find Affordable College Courses

 45 Yearly Graduations

 University of Missouri - Kansas City tops the list of the most popular school in the U.S. for multi / interdisciplinary studies majors who are seeking their doctor's degree.
 Each year, around 16,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,579 per year, while in-state graduate students, on average, pay $10,152 per year.
-During the 2020-2021 academic year, 45 people received their doctor's degree in multi / interdisciplinary studies from UMKC.
-About 16% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,190 per year, while in-state graduate students, on average, pay $11,712 per year.
+During the most recent year for which we have data, 45 people received their doctor's degree in multi / interdisciplinary studies from UMKC.
+Of these students, 33% were women and 5% were members of underrepresented racial-ethnic groups.
+Those who complete their doctor's degree in multi / interdisciplinary studies at University of Missouri - Kansas City make a median salary of 81,475.

 #2